 What to Expect With Our Insulation Services

 When our team of crawl space professionals arrive at your home, their first task is to inspect and thoroughly clean your crawl space.
-They remove any old or damaged insulation, throw out any debris, and clean any areas that show signs of mold or pests.
+They remove any old or damaged insulation, throw out any debris, and clean any areas that show signs of mold or animals.
 They will also inspect your beams and joists to make sure that there is not any lingering moisture damage or wood deterioration.

 Next, the moisture barrier or vapor barrier is installed over the floor of your crawl space.
 This barrier prevents moisture buildup from the ground, trapping it beneath the plastic where it can be reabsorbed back into the earth or cement.
 Large amounts of water (such as mild flooding in the spring season) are funneled away to your drain.